hx2A/py5website/main/install.rst

     (py5coding) $ conda install -c conda-forge cairo

 You may get a message saying that it has already been installed.
-If so, rejoice and proceed to the next step.
+If so, express joy and proceed to the next step.

 .. code:: bash